obsidian-tasks-group/obsidian-tasks/docs/Reference/Task Formats/About Task Formats.md

 > [!released]
 > Introduced in Tasks X.Y.Z.

-You can now chose the format that Tasks will use to read and write data on task lines:
+You can now choose the task format that Tasks will use to read and write data on task lines:

 ![Screenshot of the settings option to select Task Format](settings-task-format.png)